JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ### input_fn

 This is an Estimator input function.
 It defines things like datasets and batches, and can perform operations such as shuffling.
 Both the dataset and dataset iterator are defined here.
+Read more about how to make a good `input_fn` on [the official docs][input-fn].

 {% highlight python %}